 OLIXIS 30-Pint Energy Star Dehumidifier with Drain Hose

-OLIXIS suits you if you want powerful coverage with low energy use.
-You get 30 pints of daily moisture removal for spaces up to 2,000 square feet, plus Most Efficient ENERGY STAR performance that can cut utility costs over time.
+Best Energy-Focused Pick: OLIXIS suits you if you want powerful coverage with low energy use.
+You get 30 pints of daily moisture removal for spaces up to 2,000 square feet, plus ENERGY STAR performance that can help reduce utility costs over time.
 The smart ring shows dry, comfortable, or humid conditions at a glance, and you can set your target level easily.
 Use Auto, Drying, Sleep, or Air Purification mode as needed.
 The 3.28-foot drain hose, 2-liter tank, swivel casters, timer, and auto shut-off make hands-free operation simple in basements, bedrooms, and bathrooms.

 Best For: Homeowners or renters who want an energy-efficient dehumidifier with strong 2,000 sq. ft. coverage, flexible modes, and easy hands-free drainage for basements, bedrooms, or bathrooms.